Skip to main content

 Like any good demo, everything is scripted.
 But it should also feel very natural.

-Great salesmen are able to make people believe they aren’t in a demo, but a casual conversation.
+Great salesmen can make people believe they aren’t in a demo, but a casual conversation.
 But it’s always a script well executed.

 It’s the same for a Webinar.
-If you want your duo to work, you must have your polls questions planned.
+If you want your duo to work, you must have your poll questions planned.
 To have questions planned, you must have a script!

 The script will also help you plan the quick breaks after each main part of your presentation, while also allowing your moderator to choose the right questions for you to answer live.

-Post-Webinar : Using Livestorm’s data to automatically reinvite people that didn’t attend
+Post-Webinar: Using Livestorm’s data to automatically reinvite people who didn’t attend

 Most people will stop there.
 It’s a mistake!
 People are probably excited, and you must engage with them.